sentinel-hub/eo-learn/examples/land-cover-map/README.md

 ![slovenia-valid](./readme_figs/number_of_valid_observations_slovenia.png)

-** Figure: ** Number of valid Senintel-2 observations for Slovenia in 2017.
-This plot can be created my mergeing all geo-referenced tiffs into a single one using `gdal_merge.py`.
+** Figure: ** Number of valid Sentinel-2 observations for Slovenia in 2017.
+This plot can be created by merging all geo-referenced tiffs into a single one using `gdal_merge.py`.

 ![slovenia-valid-hist](./readme_figs/hist_number_of_valid_observations_slovenia.png)